 Lower ISO is ideal… most of the time

-Since using a high ISO is going to introduce significant amounts of noise to your image, you should always aim at using the lowest ISO possible.
+Since using a high ISO introduces a significant amount of noise to your image, you should always aim at using the lowest ISO possible.

 You see… There isn’t one correct ISO that should be used at all times.
-Sure, ISO100 or ISO64 are ideal as they’re not going to introduce much noise to the image but the truth is that there are many scenarios where you need to apply a higher ISO.
+Sure, ISO100 or ISO64 are ideal as they don’t introduce much noise to the image but the truth is that there are many scenarios where you need a higher ISO.

 This is why I repeat that the best ISO for landscape photography is the lowest possible for your given scenario.

-If you’re photographing during broad daylight there’s absolutely no reason for you to use an ISO of 1600.
-Most likely, an ISO of 100 is still allowing you to use a quick enough shutter speed to get a razor-sharp image, even handheld.
+There’s absolutely no reason for you to use an ISO of 1600 when photographing during broad daylight.
+An ISO of 100 is, most likely, still allowing you to use a quick enough shutter speed to get a razor-sharp image.
+Even handheld.

 When you’re photographing at night, though, you’ll need to increase the ISO significantly.
 Don’t be afraid to use an ISO of 3200 or more during those scenarios.
-It will introduce a lot of noise but it’s the only way to capture a sharp night sky.
+It will introduce a lot of noise but it’s the only way to capture a sharp night sky without a star tracker.
 Just make sure that you’re still using the lowest amount that’s allowing you to use your desired shutter speed.

 How to determine the ideal ISO

 If you’re taking an image handheld you need to make sure that your shutter speed is quick enough to capture a sharp image.
-Typically the slowest it can be is 1/focal length.
-During the daytime, it’s not going to be a problem to have a quicker shutter speed than this, so keep your ISO at your camera’s native (typically 100 or 200).
+The rule of thumbs is that the slowest it can be is 1/focal length.
+It’s rarely a problem to achieve a shutter speed quicker than this during the daytime, so keep your ISO at your camera’s native (typically 100 or 200).

-When it gets darker you can keep this ISO until you need a shutter speed slower than the critical point.
+You can keep this ISO when it gets darker but it won’t take long until you need a shutter speed slower than the critical point.
 Once you reach this point, increase the ISO 1-2 stop and do the same with the shutter speed.
 At some point, it’s going to get too dark and you’ll need a tripod.

 If you’re on a tripod you don’t need to worry about the shutter speed (unless you’re trying to achieve a specific look to the image).
 That means that you can keep the ISO at the native setting and lengthen the exposure time as it gets darker.